MadhavMaheshwari1/CryptoTracker/README.md

 ## Overview

-The **The CryptoTracker** allows users to track the top 100 cryptocurrencies in real-time.
+The **CryptoTracker** allows users to track the top 100 cryptocurrencies in real-time.
 With an intuitive interface, users can easily view price changes, market capitalization, and trading volume for each cryptocurrency.

 ## Features